mikeshardmind/SinbadCogs/README.md

 Use at your own risk, they are disabled or hidden due to me not feeling they are ready for use.

-## Why weren't you working as invested in this anymore?
+## Why weren't you working on this/as invested in this anymore?

 See [this](why_no_support.md)